NSLS-II-LIX/py4xs/docs/sol.md

 After data collection is completed for each sample holder, data from all samples are packed into a hdf5 file.
 As automated data processing takes place, the processed data are added to the same hdf5 file.
 And a html data processing report is produced.
 The process typically consists of the following steps:

-<h6> define the python instance that correspond to the dataset</h6>
+<h6> Define the python instance that correspond to the dataset</h6>
 ```python
 from lixtools.hdf.sol import h5sol_HT
 from lixtools.samples import get_sample_dicts